rstuven/OpenTweetFilter/README.md

 1. Install Node.js, and then the CoffeeScript compiler:

-		sudo bin/cake install

-1. Or, if you have the Node Package Manager installed:

 		npm install -g coffee-script

-	(Leave off the `-g` if you don't wish to install globally.)

 1. Fork and clone the repository, then build the extension: